 The Parks Commission reviewed the amendments to the Parks Element at multiple meetings in 2022, which included a Public Workshop on November 30, 2022.
-A public hearing has been scheduled for a joint meeting of the Parks Commission and Planning Commission on February 15, 2023.
+A public hearing was held before a joint meeting of the Parks Commission and Planning Commission on February 15, 2023.
+A clean version of the draft is attached as Exhibit A of this staff report, and a redline version, showing all amendments and comments describing changes, is attached as Exhibit B. Text highlighted in yellow represents revisions made to the draft following the last Planning Commission and Parks Commission meeting on this draft on February 15, 2023.